 The Lehigh crowd cheers on the women’s basketball team in the team’s first round matchup against Duke on Friday at Cameron Indoor Stadium in Durham, North Carolina.
-Lehigh made the tournament for the first time since the 2020-21 season.
+Lehigh made the NCAA Tournament for the first time since the 2020-21 season and faced off against Duke.
 (Kendall Gavin/B&W Staff)

 The Lehigh women’s basketball team huddles up at center court in the team’s first round matchup at Cameron Indoor Stadium in Durham, North Carolina.
-The No. 15 Mountain Hawks face off against No. 2 Duke.
+Lehigh made its first NCAA Tournament under coach Addie Micir.
 (Kendall Gavin/B&W Staff)

 Ella Stemmer, Lehigh women’s basketball senior guard and captain, attempts a layup during the game against Duke on Friday at Cameron Indoor Stadium in Durham, North Carolina.
 Stemmer made the All-Tournament team for the Patriot League Tournament.
 (Kendall Gavin/ B&W Staff